nerds-cooking/partisia-lottery/readme.md

 This implementation uses several advanced cryptographic techniques:

 - **Multi-Party Computation (MPC)**: Allows computations on encrypted data without revealing the data itself
-- **Zero-Knowledge Proofs**: Enables verification without exposing sensitive information
-- **Secret State Management**: Maintains confidential contract state that even validators cannot see
+- **Secret State Management**: Maintains confidential contract state that even node operators cannot see
-- **Secure Random Number Generation**: Combines on-chain entropy with user inputs for unbiasable randomness
+- **Secure Random Number Generation**: A combination of entropy sources ensures randomness in winner selection.
+All individual entries would need to be known in order to manipulate the outcome, which is not possible due to the privacy-preserving nature of the MPC.

 ## Getting Started

 ### Prerequisites

 - Node.js 16+ and Yarn
-- Rust toolchain with wasm32-unknown-unknown target
+- Rust toolchain with Partisia WASM target
 - Partisia Contract SDK
 - Docker and Docker Compose (for local development)